 In the Foundation Stage, Key Stage 1 and early Key Stage 2, we have a variety of fiction and non-fiction books that are colour banded by difficulty.
 These are from a range of publishers including Oxford Reading Tree, Storyworld, Rapid, Full Flight and Project X, offering a considerable variety and range.

 Every term we offer parents the opportunity to come and see what the children have been learning and discuss any specific curriculum content with the class teachers.
+Naturally, you can do this at any time by contacting your child's teacher via the school office and they will be happy to discuss any aspects of the curriculum.

 We teach synthetic phonics throughout the Foundation Stage and Key Stage One, with children working through sounds for reading and spelling in groups suited to their progress levels.
 We currently follow the Ruth Miskin 'Read, Write Inc.' scheme in the Foundation Stage, followed by synthetic phonics as prescribed by the 'letters and sounds' approach in Key Stage 1.
 Extra small group intervention is provided for any children who need additional support.